 The attitude is a stable psychological tendency of the reality show audience towards the reality show content, which in this study mainly refers to the users' opinions and stances towards divorcees.
 Although attitude is an internal psychological activity, it is directly reflected in the text of users' comments on reality show content.
 Users' attitudes towards reality shows can be classified as "positive", "negative" and "neutral" in terms of the emotional preferences of the comment texts.
 Among them, "approve", "praise", "happy", "wish", etc. belong to the expression of users' positive attitude.
 Some of the emotions such as "question" and "anger" are negative attitudes, while "novelty" shows users' doubts without any obvious attitude tendency.
-In addition to a clear tendency, user attitude using a scale, and the intensity of the attitude was measured on a scale of 1-4.
-In this study, "very strong" is defined as an expression that contains clearly strong emotional words and punctuation, and is counted as 4; "relatively strong" is defined as an expression that has a high relevance to the content of the reality show and is more brief, and is counted as 3; and "average" is defined as an expression of low relevance to the reality show content is "general" and is counted as 2, while a short expression of three to five words that are not related to the reality show content at all is counted as "weak" and is counted as 1.
+In addition to a clear tendency, user attitudes are also expressed in different degrees of intensity.
+In this study, each comment was reduced to an attitude using a scale, and the intensity of the attitude was measured on a scale of 1-4.
+In this study, "very strong" is defined as an expression that contains clearly strong emotional words and punctuation, and is counted as 4; "relatively strong" is defined as an expression that has a high relevance to the content of the reality show and is more detailed and specific, and is counted as 3; and "average" is defined as an expression that has a low relevance to the content of the reality show and is more brief, and is counted as 2, while a short expression of low relevance to the reality show content is "general" and is counted as 2, while a short expression of three to five words that are not related to the reality show content at all is counted as "weak" and is counted as 1.